blucz/recordthepiano/README.md

 The recordthepiano app listens to the audio output from the piano constantly, monitoring for sound.
 It automatically starts/stops recording based on whether the piano is making noise.

-An android app allows for additional remote control and feedback for the recording process.
-I have dedicated a nexus 7 to this purpose.
+An android app allows for remote control and feedback for the recording process.
+I run this on a docked nexus 7 sitting on the piano.

 Recorded audio is encoded in 44100/16/2 FLAC in real-time.
 As soon as a recording is completed, the recordthepiano app invokes recordthepiano_upload, a ruby script, that uploads the FLAC to my soundcloud account: